Toni Servillo: Career

 His international breakthrough roles came in 2008 as Giulio Andreotti in Il Divo and Roberto's boss Franco in Gomorrah.
 Both films were nominated in the Golden Palm awards.

 Between 2000 and 2007, he also directed several opera productions, including Cimarosa's Il marito disperato and Beethoven's Fidelio for the Teatro di San Carlo in Naples, and Mussorgsky's Boris Godunov at the Teatro Nacional de São Carlos in Lisbon, where in 2003 he also staged Richard Strauss's Ariadne auf Naxos.

-In 2013, Servillo was selected as best actor at the 26th European Film Awards for his appearance in Paolo Sorrentino's film The Great Beauty.
+Servillo has frequently collaborated with director Paolo Sorrentino, notably portraying Italian political figures such as Giulio Andreotti in Il Divo (2008) and Silvio Berlusconi in Loro (2018).
+In 2013, he was selected as Best Actor at the 26th European Film Awards for his performance in The Great Beauty.
+He later appeared in The Hand of God (2021).
+In 2025, he starred in La grazia, for which he won the Volpi Cup for Best Actor at the 82nd Venice International Film Festival.

-In 2018 he portrayed Silvio Berlusconi and Ennio Doris in Sorrentino's Loro.

 Personal life

 Since the 1960s he has lived in Caserta, with his wife and his children.